ujjwalpan001/KuraAI/README.md

    - **Action**: Instantly fires a WhatsApp "Read Receipt" and "Typing..." indicator to reduce user drop-off while the LLM thinks.
    - **Edge**: Flows directly to `context_retriever_node`.
 2. **`context_retriever_node`**
-   - **Action**: Queries ChromaDB (RAG) based on the customer's text.
+   - **Action**: Queries Qdrant (RAG) based on the customer's text.
 If the customer sent an image, it halts to query Groq Vision to generate a description.
    - **Edge**: Flows to `llm_reasoning_node`.
 3. **`llm_reasoning_node`**
    - **Action**: Assembles a massive context window (Persona + RAG Chunks + Media Availability + Conversation History).
 Calls Groq for reasoning and tool calling.